Why Study in Italy? 5 Reasons to live La Dolce Vita

 Italian is one of the most influential languages in the world, carrying considerable weight particularly in areas such as music, sport, design and fashion.
 With over 60 million speakers worldwide, Italian is a very useful language to have under your belt, as well as sounding very beautiful.
 Why else would Mozart have composed most of his operas in Italian?
 If you’re thinking of working in Italy in the future, even if you’re working in another language (such as English), fluency in Italian can give you an edge in the application process, as well as increasing the opportunities available to you.
+Working as an academic in Italy could be a refreshing career change!
 Furthermore, many Italian universities offer courses in English – it’s even possible to study medicine.
 In fact, there’s a useful blog for students at English med schools in Italy.
 Not to mention that an estimated 60% of English vocabulary comes from Latin – speaking Italian may increase your English skills!

 - Don’t forget the weather!